 Bill Pfund, vice president of IR at Scientific Games Corp., says that reasons to embrace stock surveillance are different for small-cap companies than they are for large firms.
-While an IRO at a larger-cap company, he worked closely with a stock surveillance provider to identify very large institutional orders, measure his company?s sensitivity to macro-trends, and track cyclical fund flows. ?When you?re a large-cap company with literally hundreds of stockholders and you need to keep your finger on the pulse, stock surveillance is very good.? ?
-Bill Pfund, vice president of IR at Scientific Games Corp.
+While an IRO at a larger-cap company, he worked closely with a stock surveillance provider to identify very large institutional orders, measure his company’s sensitivity to macro-trends, and track cyclical fund flows.
+“When you’re a large-cap company with literally hundreds of stockholders and you need to keep your finger on the pulse, stock surveillance is very good,” shares Bill Pfund, vice president of IR at Scientific Games Corp.

 Real-time data on relative performance drivers, peer tracking, and activist monitoring programs are a few cutting-edge surveillance tools to help you be more efficient.
 For more volatile small-caps, these trading analytics are vital to understanding investor behaviours and momentum.

 Small-caps, which typically suffer a dearth of sell-side coverage, can find it difficult to find answers to short-term share price fluctuations, including short selling.
 A fully implemented stock surveillance program can fill that void and provide better clarity.
 I have a very high degree of leverage, says Pfund.
 “So there are a lot of people who short the stock?
 By utilizing analysis of loaning activities, measuring hard-to-borrow rates, and tracking options order flow, best-in-breed surveillance firms are able to quantifiably measure not only short selling in small-cap shares, but also provide intelligence behind market sentiment and forward-looking investor expectations as well.

 Identify rumours about the company